-Watched on a plane, device or nor worthy of a full review
+Watched on a plane, device, streaming exclusive or not worthy of a full review

 “Maiden” **** – Excellent, inspirational documentary about Tracey Edwards and her all female crew sailing around the world as part of the Whitbread race.
 Real adventure and true spirit in the face of adversity, huge waves and 90’s institutionalized sexism.